Action for Genomic integrity through Research!

 Please do continue to post the old flyers in your favorite language(s), especially where people still smoke cigarettes!

-Any more coming would be very welcome!!
+More Art Call submissions are always very welcome!!
 Art helps for science communication, they say...

 **for those who just joined us: =)

 Genomic integrity is meant to include all molecular and genetic elements of cells!
 Active maintenance of these molecules and their

 free interplay is essential for proper dynamic function (aka 'health').

 Action for Genomic integrity through Research (AGiR!) aims to both raise awareness of the many things we choose to do which impact genomic integrity and define reliable and quantitative measurements suitable for controlled human studies and risk analysis.

 Easy ways to protect genomic integrity are also recommended!

 Check it out! (click any menu item, left!)

 Obviously, progress toward the 'cheek cell chip' at Hackuarium was slowed also, these past years...
 (We wanted to get locally made prototypes out too...) -- but pandemics take priority and we still need more help for our team to push Corona Detective over the production barrier to get regulators representative batches...
 There have been various events, like the JOGL event about it all 17Nov21, but we are not advertising research internships for either project, yet, just in case.
 But we have hope that we will again be part of a more lively research site at Hackuarium!